The legal basis for the relations is formed by the Joint Statement on the Fundamentals of Relations between the Kyrgyz Republic and the Federal

 Kyrgyzstan regards Germany as one of the most important partners in Europe.
 Bilateral relations have a solid foundation of traditionally strong and friendly partnerships.

-The visit of the German Federal Chancellor Angela Merkel to Kyrgyzstan in July 2016 was of great and fundamental importance in the history of bilateral relations.
+Official visits of the President of the Kyrgyz Republic to Germany and the visit of the German Federal Chancellor Angela Merkel to Kyrgyzstan in July 2016 was of great and fundamental importance in the history of bilateral relations.

 Germany is the initiator of the "European Union Strategy for Central Asia", adopted in 2007 during the German Presidency in the EU.
 Kyrgyzstan attaches great importance to cooperation within the framework of this strategy under the program "Water Initiative for Central Asia" ("The Berlin Process"), which is aimed at developing interaction and partnership between the countries of Central Asia.

 Mutual visits and regular bilateral contacts on the governmental, departmental and inter-parliamentary levels are the evidence of mutual interest and close cooperation.